rihoko-vladimir/ClinicyApp/README.md

   docker compose up --build
 ```

-When database was launched, you need to [fill it](https://github.com/rihoko-vladimir/ClinicyApp/blob/main/database-initialise.sql) with some data
+When database is gonna be launched, you will need to [fill it](https://github.com/rihoko-vladimir/ClinicyApp/blob/main/database-initialise.sql) with some data

 ## Tech Stack